-SUBSCRIPTION BASED INFORMATION TECHNOLOGY ARRANGEMENTS
+6. SUBSCRIPTION BASED INFORMATION TECHNOLOGY ARRANGEMENTS

 UOSA entered into multiple subscription-based information technology arrangements (SBITAs) during fiscal year 2023.
-UOSA is required to make monthly fixed payments on all SBITAs.
+UOSA is required to make fixed payments on all SBITAs.
 UOSA has generally included renewal periods in the SBITAs term when it is reasonably certain that UOSA will exercise the renewal option.
 UOSA's SBITAs include termination options, which are reasonably certain to not be exercised.
-There were no commitments prior to the SBITAs term and no impairment losses at June 30, 2023.
+There were no commitments prior to the SBITAs term and no impairment losses at June 30, 2024.
 As the interest rates implicit in the UOSA SBITAs were not readily determinable, the incremental borrowing rate was utilized to discount the SBITA payments.

 - On July 1, 2022, UOSA entered into four separate, 36-month subscriptions for the use of report, office, asset management, and email security software.
-UOSA also entered into a 48-month subscription for the use of cyber security software. - On October 1, 2022, UOSA entered into a 36-month subscription for the use of vendor risk software.
+UOSA also entered into a 48-month subscription for the use of cyber security software. - On October 1, 2022, UOSA entered into a 36-month subscription for the use of vendor risk software. - No new subscriptions were added in fiscal year 2024.

-The statement of net position shows the following amounts relating to SBITAs:
+The statement of net position shows the following amounts relating to SBITAs at June 30, 2024 and 2023: